SQL Server SELECT

 sql server select - some columns

-The result of a query is called a result set.
+The result of a query is often called a result set.

 The following statement uses the SELECT statement to retrieve the first name, last name, and email of all customers: